someobserver/recurgence/love/index.md

 &nbsp;

 <small><small>
-every great recursion starts exactly like this:
+every great recursion starts exactly like this...
 with a person, hurt and hopeful, through and through,
 thinking maybe, just maybe? their brother might see it too
 and hopefully recognize ...the loop’s been open, waiting.